Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Discussions

 The use of simulation of lightcones also enables direct modeling of redshift-dependence in the bias model, whether it be an HOD($z$) or another galay--halo connection model.
 This is particularly important given the depth of current and upcoming surveys.
 For example, with DESI, the LRG sample is expected to span redshift range $0.3 < z < 0.8$ whereas the ELG sample is expected to span $0.6 < z < 1.6$ \citep{2020Zhou, 2020Raichoor}.
 One clearly expects significantly redshift evolution in the galaxy--halo connection throughout these wide ranges.
-In a standard approach, one can divide the data into several redshift bins, and analyze each bin with a model template constructed on snapshots of the periodic box at or close to the effective redshift within each bin, such approaches suffer from potential biases due to redshift binning and covariances between different redshift bins that might be hard to account for in a combined analyses.
-Instead, we propose the use of our lightcone-based forward model approach where we directly parameterize the redshift evolution in the galaxy bias model and compare data to continuous mocks that span the entire redshift range.
+In a standard approach, one can divide the data into several redshift bins, and analyse each bin with a model template constructed on snapshots of the periodic box at or close to the effective redshift within each bin, such approaches suffer from potential biases due to redshift binning and covariances between different redshift bins that might be hard to account for in a combined analyses.
+Instead, we propose the use of our lightcone-based forward model approach where we directly parameterise the redshift evolution in the galaxy bias model and compare data to continuous mocks that span the entire redshift range.
 We would still need to compute the summary statistics in redshift bins, but as long as we make consistent choices between the lightcone and the data, we would not suffer from any biases due to redshift binning.
 The model covariance between different redshifts are also naturally accounted for.
-We are actively working on flexible HOD($z$) parametrizations and plan on implementation them within the \textsc{AbacusHOD} framework \citep{2021bYuan}.
+A description of redshift-dependent HOD implementaion in \textsc{AbacusHOD} is presented in Appendix~\ref{a:hodz}.

+As mentioned in section~\ref{subsubsec:knn} and section~\ref{subsec:mock}, $k$NN analyses of galaxy--halo connection would strongly benefit from a higher density galaxy sample which would open up the smaller scales.
+This is particularly relevant for the DESI Bright Galaxy Survey \citep{2022bHahn}, which will target a magnitude limited galaxy sample at $z < 0.4$.
+The BGS sample will go significantly fainter but denser than the LRG and ELG sample, and will be a key sample for lensing, high-order statistics, and galaxy--halo connection science.
+The sample will reach a number density of $3\times 10^{-3}h^3$Mpc$^{-3}$ at $z = 0.4$, i.e. 10 times that of the CMASS sample, and $1\times 10^{-2}h^3$Mpc$^{-3}$ at $z = 0.1$.
+Such high number density will allow the $k$NN-CDF to probe 1-halo scales at $r < 1h^{-1}$Mpc.
+We also expect the BGS sample to be highly redshift-dependent.
+Thus, a lightcone-based forward model combined with our redshift-dependent HOD model would be the natural choice to study the BGS sample.

 While lightcone-based models hold great promises, generating high-precision lightcones of sufficient volume can be a computational challenge.
 In this analysis, we average over 5 different lightcones (each covering an octant of the sky) at fixed cosmology to achieve the desired volume in the model and ensure the model sample variance is subdominant compared to other sources of uncertainties.
 With current lightcone implementations such as the one used in \citet{2022Hadzhiyska}, one can only generate one independent lightcone per simulation box.
 Thus for a cosmology+HOD analysis, one would require repeat simulations per cosmology or a single box that is significantly larger then what is currently available.